muratsplat/multilang/README.md

 Let's imagine simple Laravel App.
 We want to have multi language pages.
 In this case common way is creating two models firstly.
+For them let's create tables via Laravel Migration.

 take a look at: